arxis-io/eCatalog/eCat/3.1/README.md

 # eCat 3.1

 eCat 3.1 is the successor of eCat 3.0.
-Please check the changelog to see what's added or changed.
+Please check below to see what's added or changed.
+To see the 3.0 spec please check [eCat 3.0 Specification](../3.0/Spec.md).

 ## Changelog

 - Added unit
 - Added classification

-## Unit
+### Unit

 ```xml
 <Article order="0">